patricklafrance/wmfnext-shell/README.md

 This federated application shell include the following features:

 - Loading of hosted remote modules at runtime
-- Loading of modules from packages at build time
+- Loading of modules from a static function at build time
 - Routing & navigation
 - User session management
 - Cross application pub/sub